 Do they sleep in a den?

-Yes, bobcats are known for making dens in trees, caves, brush piles, logs, or other similar areas.
+Yes, bobcats can climb trees so they are known for making dens in trees, caves, brush piles, logs, or other similar areas.

 They are also known for being adaptable animals, so they may attempt to make a den in areas that are not typically used by other animals.